Over 60 Years of Ministry

 In 1996, through much prayer and reﬂection, Pastor Boatwright sensed that the time had come for him to retire.
 His final Sunday as pastor was June 23, 1996, having given Aloma Baptist Church and the Lord twenty-six years of his life as our shepherd.
 In June of 1997 an eighteen-member pastor search committee presented its candidate for pastor to the congregation.

 On August 3, 1997, Rev. Anthony George preached his first sermon as our pastor.
 On June 27, 2000 our church voted to purchase the Howell Park Executive Center, a 40,000 square-foot office park that borders the north side of our church campus.
-In order to accommodate rapid growth, Aloma began a renovation and expansion program in July 2002, to enhance the function and technology of our worship center, to allow the seating capacity of the worship center to be doubled, and to develop additional parking areas on our site.
+In order to accommodate growth, Aloma began a renovation and expansion program in July 2002, to enhance the function and technology of our worship center.
 In 2012 Pastor Anthony submitted his resignation to follow God’s calling on his life.

-From humble beginnings, with eighty-one charter members meeting in the American Legion Hall, to an established congregation with over 1,000 members and multi-million-dollar grounds and facilities, Aloma Baptist Church continues to fulfill a divine mission.
+From humble beginnings, with eighty-one charter members meeting in the American Legion Hall, to an established congregation with over 1,000 weekly attendees and multi-million-dollar grounds and facilities, Aloma Baptist Church continues to fulfill a divine mission.

 Though different and unique in their own way, each of our shepherds has shared the same goal: teaching us to love the Lord Jesus.